emna-gha/flask-website-with-mongodb/README.md

 # flask-website-with-mongodb

-In this project, I used flask for backend, mongodb as dtabase and for templating I used html jinja and frontend some simple bootstrap to make better design.
+In this project, I used flask for backend, mongodb as database and for templating I used html jinja and frontend some bootstrap to make better design.

 steps to use this project:

-1) clove this repository
+1) clone this repository

 2) create a virtual environment